rabogan/rabogan/README.md

 1)  I want to build a solid understanding of the MERN stack, and demonstrate this in projects
 2)  I want to successfully interview with a company in the SoCal area

-Jan-Mar GOAL 1:  Last year, I gained a solid understanding of basic DSA.
-Completing this Udemy course by Mostafa Saad Ibrahim in this link will finalize my tentative DSA study: [link](https://www.udemy.com/course/skills-algorithms-cpp2/)
+2023 Q2:

-Jan-Mar GOAL 2:  Simultaneously, I will be working through a Web Development course by Colt Steele.
+Apr-Jun GOAL 1:  Simultaneously, I will be working through a Web Development course by Colt Steele.
 My (increasingly readable) website for the above course is progressing day-by-day here: [link](https://rabogan.github.io/ColtSteelePractice/)

-Jan-Mar GOAL 3:  As well as that, I'm trying to use Unix/Git to build another project via the Odin Project: I will take the Node path, hopefully finishing the JS section before April.
+Apr-Jun GOAL 2:  As well as that, I'm trying to use Unix/Git to build another project via the Odin Project: I will take the Node path, hopefully finishing the JS section before April.
 The progress on this will be a little slower: [link](https://rabogan.github.io/odin-recipes/)

+Apr-Jun GOAL 3:  Complete an engineer's resume!

+2023 Q1
+Jan-Mar ACHIEVED GOAL:  Last year, I gained a solid understanding of basic DSA.
+Completing this Udemy course by Mostafa Saad Ibrahim in this link will finalize my tentative DSA study: [link](https://www.udemy.com/course/skills-algorithms-cpp2/)

 2022 Plan: